sendgrid/docs/source/API_Reference/SMTP_API/getting_started_smtp.md

 What is SMTP?
 {% endanchor %}

 [SMTP]({{root_url}}/Glossary/smtp.html), or _simple mail transfer protocol_, is a quick and easy way to send email from one server to another.
-SendGrid provides a 3rd party SMTP service that allows you to deliver your email via our server instead of your own client or server.
+SendGrid provides an SMTP service that allows you to deliver your email via our server instead of your client or server.

-SendGrid’s SMTP API allows developers to specify custom handling instructions for e-mail.
-This is accomplished through a header, X-SMTPAPI, that is inserted into the message.
+SendGrid’s SMTP API allows developers to specify custom handling instructions for e-mail using an X-SMTPAPI header inserted into the message.
 The header is a JSON encoded list of instructions and options for that email.

-The X-SMTPAPI headers that you add will be stripped from the final email, because they are instruction headers for how SendGrid will handle your email.
-So you can expect to not actually see these headers in the final email.
+The X-SMTPAPI headers that you add are stripped from the final email because they are instruction headers for how SendGrid will handle your email.

 For a deeper dive into what SMTP is, the benefits of sending an email with SMTP, and how SendGrid can help, see the [SMTP Service Crash Course](https://sendgrid.com/blog/smtp-service-crash-course/) on our blog.